openhive-network/wax-doc/src/interfaces/signers/metamask.md

 Wax signer library extending transaction signing possibilities by the Hive Wallet - a 3rd party Web-only MetaMask extension snap

 !!!success
-We were able to leverage the MetaMask Snap SDK to create a Hive-compatible signer that works seamlessly with MetaMask Flask.
+We were able to leverage the MetaMask Snap SDK to create a Hive-compatible signer that works seamlessly with MetaMask.
 This integration allows users to manage their Hive accounts and sign transactions directly within the MetaMask interface, providing a familiar and secure experience for those already using MetaMask for Ethereum and other EVM-compatible chains: [Official Hive Wallet Snap](https://snaps.metamask.io/snap/npm/hiveio/metamask-snap/)
 !!!

 Please read the [Knowledge Base](https://github.com/openhive-network/metamask-snap/wiki/KB#on-chain-usage) for more details on how to use the Hive Wallet Snap.
 You can also check out our official dApp - [Hive Bridge](https://auth.openhive.network).